teyinlml/minliangliu.github.io/_pages/teaching.md

 We developed a series of machine learning and deep learning approaches for surrogate modeling in cardiovascular simulations, these data-driven approaches can lead to fundamental improvements in computational efficiency, i.e., obtain accurate simulation results in real-time.

 A1.
 Predicting aneurysm rupture risk based on shape features.
-* We investigated the feasibility of a machine learning approach to establish the linkages between shape features and FEA-predicted ascending thoracic aortic aneurysm (ATAA) rupture risk, and it may serve as a faster surrogate for FEA associated with long simulation time and numerical convergence issues.
-The results show that statistical shape model (SSM) parameters can be used as strong shape features to make predictions of risk scores consistent with FEA.
-Compared to FEA, this machine learning approach is magnitudes faster.
+* We developed a machine learning approach to predict ascending thoracic aortic aneurysm (ATAA) rupture risk based on shape features.
+The results show that statistical shape model (SSM) parameters can be used as strong shape features to make predictions of risk scores consistent with finite element analysis (FEA)- a classical computational approach associated with long simulation time and numerical convergence issues.
+The machine learning model demonstrated its capabilities to bypass FEA and directly predict the FEA results in <1 second.
+This was the first published study that bridged machine learning and biomechanics for surrogate modeling.

 <p align="center">
   <img src="https://minliangliu.github.io//images/PRR.PNG" width="436" height="351" />